Heather Angel (photographer)

 Heather Hazel Angel MSc (née Le Rougetel, born 1941) is a British nature photographer, author and television presenter.
+She is also the owner/ manager of a photographic agency which sells her pictures for use in print and on-line.

 Biography

 Her father was an RAF officer.
 Her mother is the garden-history author Hazel le Rougetel.

-She attended 14 schools in England, New Zealand, and then graduated in zoology from Bristol University, and, in 1964, married Martin Angel.
-She obtained her MSc in 1965.
+She attended 14 schools in England and New Zealand, and then graduated in zoology from Bristol University, and, in 1964, married Martin Angel.
+She obtained her MSc in 1965. and developed a career as a nature photographer and author.

 In 1982/1983 she presented the Yorkshire Television produced, Channel 4-screened television series "Making the Most of…", which encouraged people to enjoy the British countryside.
 She wrote Heather Angel's Countryside to accompany the series.

 She was commissioned to photograph Charles, Prince of Wales and was a guest of the Prime Minister at 10 Downing Street, both in 1985.